openhab/org.openhab.binding.zwave/doc/eurotronic/vocsensor_0_0.md

 ### Parameter 1: Temperature on-change reporting

 Temperature on-change reporting
-0x00 No on-change reporting (only time-based reports).

-0x01 - 0x32 report if temperature changed by delta = 0,1°C - 5,0°C
+<p&gt0x00 No on-change reporting (only time-based reports).</p&gt <p&gt0x01 - 0x32 report if temperature changed by delta = 0,1°C - 5,0°C</p&gt
 The following option values may be configured, in addition to values in the range 0 to 50 -:

 | Value  | Description |